goviha01/graphrag-toolkit/docs/lexical-graph/metadata-filtering.md

 ### Adding metadata when indexing

 The effectiveness of metadata filtering during querying is dependent on the quality of the metadata attached to source documents during ingestion.
 [Different loaders](https://docs.llamaindex.ai/en/stable/understanding/loading/loading/) have different mechanisms for adding metadata to ingested documents.
 Here are some examples.

+#### Metadata and versioned updates

+The lexical graphs supports [versioned updates](./versioned-updates.mds).
+With versioned updates, if you re-ingest a document whose contents and/or metadata have changed since it was last extracted, any old documents will be archived, and the newly ingested document treated as the current version of the source document.

+Versioned updates uses a concept of _version-independent metadata fields_ to represent a documents' stable (i.e. version-independent) identify.
+When you index a document, you can specify which of that document's metadata fields represent its stable identify.
+For example, if a document has `title`, `author` and `last_updated` metadata fields, you might specify that a combination of the `title` and `author` metadata fields represent that document's stable identify.
+When the document is indexed, any previously indexed, non-versioned documents whose `title` and `author` field _values_ match those of the newly ingested document will be archived.

+When choosing which metadata to add to each source document that you ingest, bear in mind this use of metadata for versioning updates.
+Try to ensure that one of the fields, or a combination of multiple field values, constitute a stable identity.

 #### Adding metadata to web pages